Luca06Luwa/Luca06Luwa/README.md

 - Converting the written Linux Guides into an automated shell script.

-- Requested: Building a motion tracker thats better than apples one.
+- Requested: Building a motion tracker camera that's better than apples one.
 (God help me)

 - Setting up a self hosted Git server for some future projects.
 (This github account will not be going away after it's setup, if anything I will mirror a lot of the stuff to github for convinience).